A credit report is one of those things that most people know exists, but don’t think about until they’re applying for something, like a credit card.

 What Information Shows Up on a Credit Report?

-Your credit report is made up of a few different sections, all pulled together by the credit reference agencies (CRAs).
+Your credit report is made up of several sections, compiled by credit reference agencies (CRAs).

 Your Personal Details